7 minute read

 name: default

-remember that the Corefile is located in each coredns pod, but is applied in configured in OpenShift4 through a configmap in the openshift-dns.
+Remember that the Corefile is located in each CoreDNS pod, but is applied and configured in OpenShift 4 through a configmap in the openshift-dns namespace.

 Testing Resolutions with DNS Forwarding enabled